 Further, we found points of contact between student learning profiles and self-reports, validating our interpretations of trace log data.
 Overall, the combination of trace logs and dropout predictions enhanced the identification and interpretability of successful and at-risk student behaviors.
 Given that dropout prediction can be performed multiple times throughout the course, this study demonstrates a semi-automated method for obtaining detailed narratives of study behavior and associated dropout risk during the course.
 Notably, this research approach is easily applicable to large CS1 course implementations where trace logs and basic task performance data are available.
 Through this approach, educators can better understand student study behaviors to devise more timely and targeted interventions.

-Nevertheless, this study has limitations that warrant further studies.
-Most importantly, different CS1 contexts and with larger cohorts is needed.
-Given that CS1 course we obtained participants from had 321 enrolled students, there may be more unique learning paths that our identified strategy types and learning profile types do not fully encompass.
-Different CS1 course contexts may reveal additional nuances in student behavior, particularly concerning dropout.
+Nevertheless, this study has limitations that warrant further research.
+Most importantly, studies in different CS1 contexts and with larger cohorts are needed.
+Given that the CS1 course from which we recruited participants had 321 enrolled students, there may be additional learning paths that our identified strategy types and learning profile types do not fully capture.
+Different CS1 contexts may also reveal further nuances in student behavior, particularly concerning dropout.
 Additionally, we see potential for a reproduction study \citep[cf.][, Figure 2]{Ihantola2015EducationalDataMining} by examining paths to dropout using longitudinal analysis tools.
 For example, applying Latent Transition Analysis \citep{Lanza2003LatentClassLatent} to study sessions could uncover more intricate learning paths leading to dropout.